Phoenix is home to many farmers’ markets offering a wide array of fresh, locally-sourced produce.

-Q. What are the good Phoenix Farmers Market on Saturdays?
+Q. What are the good Phoenix Farmers Market Saturdays?

 A. Roadrunner Park Farmers Market & Old Town Scottsdale Farmers Market are good options for beginning your weekend and having a fun Saturday morning.

-Q. What are the good Phoenix Farmers Market on Sundays?
+Q. What are the good Phoenix Farmers Market Sundays?

 A. Ahwatukee Farmers Market is perfect for a Sunday farmers market visit.
 You can also go to the Super Farm Market at Superstition Farms for an outdoor farm day with a petting zoo.

-Q. What is Phoenix Farmers Markets famous for?
+Q. What are Phoenix Farmers Markets famous for?